What is Chalazion(Red Bump Under Eyelid), and How to Treat It?

 Hydration: Drink plenty of water and other fluids in order to flush out toxins from the body and promote overall eye health.

-It’s important to keep in mind that these remedies may not work for everyone and, in some cases, may not be enough to treat a chalazion.
-If your chalazion does not improve after a few weeks, or if you have any concerns, see your doctor for proper evaluation and treatment.
+In addition, it’s important to remember that these remedies may not work for everyone and, in some cases, may not be enough to treat a chalazion.
+Moreover, if your chalazion does not improve after a few weeks or has concerns, see your doctor for proper evaluation and treatment.

 Here are some treatments for a chalazion: